 4. Online Mystery Games

 These games least resemble traditional escape rooms.
 Instead of escaping a room, players solve a mystery or assume a role in an adventure.
 Typically, evidence is provided in a digital folder or “dossier” that’s used in addition to internet exploration to advance through the game.

 The Escape Game Unlocked is a great example of an online mystery game.
 Players log into a digital dashboard where the mission is assigned.
 In TEG Unlocked: The Heist | Volume 1, the mission is delivered in a video by the character, Intel.
 Intel is the archetypal tech-savvy member of any cover operation.

 While these games are often played single-player, others team up to play with friends using video conferencing.
-Some companies are also using multiplayer applications of online mystery games (specifically, Unlocked) to engage their large or remote teams.
+Here’s how to play Unlocked with a friend over Zoom!

-Virtual Escape Rooms continue to evolve, with rapid upgrades during COVID-19.
+Virtual Escape Rooms continue to evolve, with rapid upgrades happening.
 We expect this category to continue to evolve and expand in the future as companies continue to innovate and expand their offerings.

 If you’re interested in learning more about virtual escape rooms for large team building events, click here.